Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: GNN Training Process

 \section{GNN Training Process}

 GNNs are a type of neural network that operates on graphs.
 The key idea behind GNNs is to learn vertex and edge representations that capture the structural information of the graph.
-These representations can be used to perform various tasks, such as vertex classification, link prediction, and graph classification.

 \Paragraph{Graph Neural Network (GNN)} Similar to traditional neural networks, the training process of GNNs includes forward propagation and backward propagation.
 In forward propagation, each vertex collects its neighbors' features to generate the aggregation result using an aggregation function: